kennethjhim/markdown-pp/readme.md

 Markdown Preprocessor (MarkdownPP)
 ==================================
+NOTE: This is my version - I edited the INCLUDECODE part.
+Download this as zip file and install using pip.

 The Markdown Preprocessor is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
 These additions